Historic Glass Bottle Identification & Information Website

 This article is available at this link:

-Noted soda bottle researcher Ron Fowler has completed (2012) a website that includes a searchable database of the well over 18,000 different embossed Hutchinson soda bottles that he has cataloged.
-It is available a this link: http://www.hutchbook.com Although still a bit of a work in progress (primarily the inclusion of thousands of bottle images!) this website is already a marvelous resource for those trying to identify soda bottles and fragments as well as so much more.
+Noted soda bottle researcher Ron Fowler has completed (2012) a website that includes a searchable database of the well over 18,700 different embossed Hutchinson soda bottles that he has cataloged.
+It is available a this link: http://www.hutchbook.com Although still a bit of a work in progress (primarily the inclusion of thousands of bottle images although over 10,000 are loaded to date!) this website is already a marvelous resource for those trying to identify soda bottles and fragments as well as so much more.

-In late 2011, a significant if not monumental work of note was published for those interested in historic bottles.
+In late 2011, a truly monumental work of note was published for those interested in historic bottles.
 Published by the Illinois State Archaeological Survey it is entitled Bottled in Illinois - Embossed Bottles and Bottled Products of Early Illinois Merchants from Chicago to Cairo 1840-1880.
 Click Bottled in Illinois to read more about this book and for how to acquire it.

 ...and lots of smaller additions, corrections, and the like always ongoing!